 In 2014, the median annual wage for computer and information technology jobs was $79,390, according to the Bureau of Labor Statistics (BLS).
-That's more than double the median wage of $35,540 for all occupations combined that year.
+That's more than double the median wage of $35,540 across all occupations that year.
 And the tech industry is expected to add nearly half a million jobs from 2014 to 2024.

 "Few, if any, industries are expanding without strong ties to tech," explains Dr. Smita Bakshi, CEO of zyBooks, a California-based developer of interactive STEM learning materials for undergraduate computer science and engineering courses.
-That means jobs for IT professionals extend far beyond traditional technology companies to industries as diverse as journalism, healthcare, and even athletics.
+That means jobs for IT professionals extend far beyond traditional technology companies to industries as diverse as journalism, healthcare and even athletics.

 Why Get a Bachelor's Degree in Technology?